sawyerwatts/Checklists/design.md

 If possible and relevant, produce and evaluate several designs per prompt, even if some designs are actively terrible.
 Remember, the objective is to solve the problem at hand.

 - [ ] What is your first blush design?
-When in doubt, just make a design.
+When in doubt, just make a design, especially a data flow design.
 - [ ] Consider direct, presumably low-implementation-cost design(s) - these are likely
 addition-heavy designs.
 - [ ] Consider high-conceptual-cohesion design(s) - these are likely change-heavy designs.